 COVID-19 Impact on Training Courses

 As you are well aware, life in the United States and throughout the world has changed dramatically due to the spread of the coronavirus (COVID-19).
 Travel restrictions, small and large event cancellations, and shelter-in-place orders have created uncertainty and disruption.
 We continue to monitor the situation by following updates from government leaders and health experts.
 Our primary concern is the health and safety of our seminar participants, our trainers and guest speakers, and their loved ones.
-At this time, we have rescheduled seminars that were to be held thru the end of July 2020.
-We plan to resume in-person, classroom training seminars beginning in August and anticipate holding all upcoming seminars currently listed on this site between August and December 2020.
+We have resumed a limited schedule of live, in-person, classroom training seminars.
+We anticipate holding all upcoming seminars currently listed on this site.
 We will continue to monitor developments and follow the guidelines established by federal, state and local governments and health experts at the CDC and other entities.
 If any further scheduling changes are needed, we will update this site immediately.
 If you register for a seminar that must be rescheduled, you can attend another session, switch to a different seminar, take the course online (if available) or receive a refund.

 CLASSROOM vs. ONLINE DELIVERY OF COURSES REQUIREMENTS